roxanneminerals/roxanneminerals.github.io/_posts/2015-02-13-pyladies_galentine.md

 title:  "PyLadies Galentine"
 ---

+![Galentine Screenshot](/images/2015/galentine_screenshot.png)

 As I talked about in the post on [PyLadies: Cooking Code for Breakfast](/posts/2015-08-08-pyladies-cooking-code.md), I got to hang out with the PyLadies on [Galentine’s Day](http://parksandrecreation.wikia.com/wiki/Galentine's_Day_(event)).
 While the holiday is actually February 13th, Saturday fell on the 14th (Valentine’s Day).
 Which was lovely, because at the co-op they had put out white tablecloths, candles, and roses on all the tables.
 I also brought a present to share for all the ladies!
 I had taken a class on Coursera from Rice University called [An Introduction to Interactive Programming in Python](https://www.coursera.org/course/interactivepython1), and a couple of the games we learned to write were Pong and Memory (the card guessing game).
-I was looking for a way to use what I learned to make a fun project, so I decided to try and make a Galentine.
+I was looking for a way to use what I learned to make a fun project, so I decided to try and make a digital Galentine using Python.

 I designed my project to use the skills we learned writing these two games, and I had access to the examples provided by the teachers, my source code that I used for the games, and code that I reviewed and graded for three peers (who usually did better than I did).
 Starting with that existing code, I created an interactive e-card that incorporated images of me and PyLady hair that changed color, a bouncing heart, some interactivity that allowed a user to enter their name and change the message that appeared in the card.
-I used the browser-based Python interpreter used in the class, CodeSkulptor, to run the code.
+I used the browser-based Python interpreter used in the class, [CodeSkulptor](http://www.codeskulptor.org/), to run the code.

-![Galentine Screenshot](/images/2015/galentine_screenshot.png)

 ##CodeSkulptor
 The class that I took used CodeSkulptor for all the projects, which was great because it runs Python code in the browser and you don’t have to download or install anything to be up and running immediately.
 CodeSkulptor uses a module called SimpleGUI for the interactive game and drawing programs, so that's what we learned in this class (looking up the [documentation](http://www.codeskulptor.org/docs.html#Frames) right now I discovered there is also a mapping module and a plotting module).